AxonIQ/reference-guide/operations-guide/setting-up-axon-server/launch.md

 When you see a log line announcing "Started Axon Server in _some-value_ seconds \(JVM running for _some-other-value_\)", the server is ready for action.
 To verify that the server is started correctly, open the page [http://localhost:8024](http://localhost:8024).

-## Starting Axon server in a docker container
+## Starting Axon Server in a Docker container

 To run Axon Server in Docker you can use [the image provided on Docker Hub](https://hub.docker.com/r/axoniq/axonserver/):